EBU Online Written Examination

 Results and Certificate

 Results will be announced by email.
-Candidates will receive a letter with their result by postal mail approximately 4 weeks after the examination.
-For successful candidates a certification of completion is included.
+Also, candidates will receive a letter with their result by postal mail approximately 4 weeks after the examination.
+For successful candidates a Certification of Completion is included.
+The results are provided only once.
 The content of the examination is not disclosed.
-The results are provided only once.